What Is Autonomy Supportive Parenting?

-Autonomy supportive parenting is an approach that helps a child feel comfortable being herself and comfortable in her own body.
+Autonomy supportive parenting is an approach that can help children feel comfortable being themselves.
 Learn from Bright Horizons early childhood experts how to implement this parenting style.

 Your parenting style has a direct impact on how your child develops.
 How you model problem-solving, approach rule setting, as well as how you think about setting learning goals really matters.
 At the same time, few of us consciously choose and implement a parenting style, even though there are potential advantages to thinking through your parenting philosophy before being in a situation where you have to act on it.